mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 Or, religiously speaking, you just *devote*.
 You just bow; that’s it.
 Very simple.
 In a word, you can express it in the simplest way; that is *wow*, or *surprising*.
 Or with your body, just gassho, or just bow.
 Just [offer] respect.
 With your thoughts, simply think it, and next, you have to pass by it.
 That is our practice.

 That simplicity in life is very close to the truth as it really is.
 That is called *dharma*.
-So you have to *devote* yourself to this dharma – which means the simplest state of existence, common to everything: you, trees, birds, winter, spring, summer.
+So you have to *devote* yourself to this dharma, which means the simplest state of existence, common to everything: you, trees, birds, winter, spring, summer.
 Winter is very simple: winter is winter.
 Wherever you may go, whatever you think, winter is always winter.
 Winter is never changed by your spiritual power.
 Even if you become a sage, or even if you can walk on the lake with your feet, you never change winter.
 Winter is winter.
 Lake is lake.
 That’s it.
 That is very simple; the simplest state of existence.

 So belief in this dharma is expressing the simplest way of life.
 You can believe it in terms of the principle of existence, understanding it through your head.
 In order to believe it, next you have to be there, and accept that dharma, and deal with it, and then live it: live out your life, right in the middle of dharma.
 That is not so easy for us.
 And also, most people don’t know how to deal with it, much less do they know how to *be* there, how to live in the dharma.
 Because we are involved so much in the dualistic world.
 Most people deal with dharma in the dualistic way; they never see the dharma as nondualism, a nondualistic state of existence.